qadenz/qadenz.github.io/pages/index.md

 Core Features of Qadenz:

-- Boiler-plate test setup and configuration is built and ready to use
+- Boilerplate test setup and configuration is built and ready to use
 - Selenium element interaction functionality is wrapped in a simple to use API
 - A unique conditions-based approach to validations
 - Custom built-in HTML reporting that provides detailed results data along with integrated screenshots